-Hawai'i Pacific University offers the Associate of Science degree in Accounting upon completion of 60 semester hours of required and elective subjects.
+Hawai'i Pacific University offers the Associate of Science degree in Accounting to students enrolled through Military Campus Programs upon completion of 60 semester hours of required and elective subjects.
 The AS in Accounting leads directly into the Bachelor of Science in Business Administration with a major in Accounting.
-The Associate of Science in Accounting degree program is not offered at the downtown or Hawai'i Loa campuses.
+In addition to offering classroom-based instruction, HPU makes the AS in Accounting degree program available entirely online through Military Campus Programs.